Skip to content

 Preprocess Script

-The preprocess script is used to provide inputs to a workflow which cannot be solely formatted by the analysis submission form.
+The preprocess script is an optional script used to provide inputs to a workflow which cannot be solely formatted by the analysis submission form.
 This can help with common tasks like:

 • Preparing the essential inputs.json and options.json for WDL/Cromwell workflows